-The reference instrument MAAP is also a filter-based absorption photometer, but it differs from the Aethalometermeasurement principle presented in Sect.
-2.1 by additionally measuring scatteringbackscattering from the filter at two angles to improve the accuracy of the absorption-coefficient g{ap} and eBC-result.
-The Additionally, the MAAP derives

-- 170 the σ{ap} by applying a two-stream-approximation radiative transfer scheme (Petzold and Schönlinner, 2004).
+The reference instrument MAAP is also a filter-based absorption photometer, but it differs from the measurement principle presented in Sect.
+2.1 by additionally measuring backscattering from the filter at two angles to improve the accuracy of the σ{ap} and eBC.
+Additionally, the MAAP derives the σ{ap} by applying a two-stream-approximation radiative transfer scheme (Petzold and Schönlinner, 2004).
 Therefore, it is somewhat more independent measurement method and is a good reference instrument for the eBC sensors.
-MAAP has been used as a reference instrument also in previous studies comparing filter-based instruments (e.g. Alas et al., 2019; Luoma et al., 2021a).
-The reported uncertainty and unit-to-unit variability of MAAP (at 16.67 l min-1 flow) are 12% and 3% (Petzold and Schönlinner, 2004; Müller et al., 2011).
-Here, the flow rate was set to 5 l/min-1.
-The instrument measures with only one 175 wavelength at 670-nm.637 nm (Müller et al., 2011) and applies MAC = 6.6 m2 g-1 (at 637 nm).
-The filter tape is made with - glass fiber and the tape advance is automatic.
+MAAP has been used as a reference instrument also in previous studies comparing filterbased instruments (e.g. Alas et al., 2019; Luoma et al., 2021a).
+The reported uncertainty and unit-to-unit variability of MAAP (at 16.67 1 min-1 flow) are 12% and 3% (Petzold and Schönlinner, 2004; Müller et al., 2011).
+Here, the flow rate was set to 5 l min-1.
+The instrument measures with only one wavelength at 637 nm (Müller et al., 2011) and applies MAC = 6.6 m2 g-1 (at 637 nm).
+The filter tape is made with glass fiber and the tape advance is automatic.
 In our case, the filter tape needs to be changed on average every 6 months.
-The measurement spot is considerably larger, 2 cm^2 in comparison to the small-scale sensors, which was 7.1 mm2.
+The measurement spot is considerably larger, 2 cm2 in comparison to the small-scale sensors, which was 7.1 mm2.

-2.4 Description of the sampling site
+170 2.4 Description of the sampling site